 Every year the CSRT PLI policy protects members by providing coverage for civil claims as well as covering legal expenses if a college complaint is made against them.

 $5M/$10M Professional Liability - $78

 $5,000,000 per claim / $10,000,000 aggregate per year

 (plus applicable tax in MB, NL, ON, QC and SK)

 Maternity / Parental / Medical Leave:

-The Professional Liability Insurance does extend to cover a Respiratory Therapist while on maternity leave as long as you continue to be a member in good standing of CSRT.
+The Professional Liability Insurance does extend to cover a Respiratory Therapist while on leave as long as you continue to be a member in good standing of CSRT.
 There is NO premium charged to keep your policy active while you are on leave.
 Members must start paying their premiums as soon as they start offering services again.

 It is important to note that professional liability insurance applies on a “claims-made basis”, which means that it only responds if there is an active policy when a claim is reported, not when the incident actually occurred.
 It is important that your coverage not lapse, even if you are not working.

 If you have professional liability insurance coverage when you are going on leave, your policy includes an extension at no cost during your leave: your professional liability insurance coverage will be extended for the duration of your leave.
 You must be an active member of the CSRT for your professional liability insurance coverage to be valid, it is imperative that you contact the CSRT to inform us that you are on or going on leave, so that we can extend your CSRT membership free of charge for the membership year you will be off work.
 When you are returning to work, simply contact the CSRT to purchase professional liability insurance coverage.

 In The Event That You Are Retiring or Discontinuing Practice: